leanderkoenders/IOTsensor/README.md

 Then you need to hold down the boot butoon while you run the folling command: python -m esptool --chip esp32 --port COM4 write_flash -z 0x1000 esp32-20220618-v1.19.1.bin
 #### Tulip
+Tulip is a software where you can make apps that companies use in the facotry think about work instructions, machine monitoring, takt time, ect.
+You need to have a licence to have access to the tulip enviroment.
+If you bought the licenence then you need to install the Tulip Player and run the following app: Sensor.

 ### Putting everything together
  Circuit diagram (can be hand drawn) (Fritzing, Tinkercad, etc.)